NullJupiter/GoTodoApp/README.md

 # GoTodoApp

+### Description
-This is a simple Go/Golang TodoApp with a user login.
+This is a pretty complex todo app written in Go/Golang.